Tag: success

 Sunday School was quite the thing at many points in church history.
 John Wesley, the “grandfather” of the Church of the Nazarene denomination, was a great proponent of it.
 Some would claim that John Wesley’s desire to serve and educate the poor led to the opportunity (with failures and success) of public schools to educate all the children, not just the rich and powerful ones.

-As the cultural seasons have changed, however, the weakness of the imparted has become apparent.
+As the cultural seasons have changed, however, the of the knowledge imparted has become apparent.
 In following the Enlightenment’s path, knowledge of facts began to override with Jesus.
 This led to intellectual assent of the Savior with hearts that were cold.

-The Holiness tradition has long held that the true path of the is to become more like Christ.
+The tradition has long held that the true path of the life is to become more like Christ.
 Yes, that is a high standard.
 One doesn’t do much if one aims low.
 The focus on discipleship would seem to fix the missing pieces.
 Except…

-Discipline comes from the same root as disciple.
+comes from the same root as disciple.
 This is not coincidental.
 To be a disciple requires discipline.
 We often think Jesus’ 12 Disciples weren’t that disciplined (impetuous Peter and corrupt Judas Iscariot often come to mind).
 They walk with Jesus for as long as 3 years.
-That simple is one of discipline.
+That simple action is one of discipline.

 Often, we “soften” discipline by saying “spiritual disciplines”, being prayer, reading scripture, worship, fasting, fellowship, giving, and other depending on whose list you read.
 The spiritual disciplines are good and helpful to build up your Christian walk.
 They should not be ignored or dismissed.
 However, there is one aspect of being transformed into the likeness of Jesus Christ that we, especially we individualistic Americans, don’t like…the other discipline.